 The tradition is to have a “plastic baby” in the king cake and whoever gets that slice of cake with the “baby” must buy the next king cake.
 The baby usually comes with the cake and some put it in the cake.
 Due to safety reasons, some are not doing this anymore.
 If the baby is in the cake, caution should be taken since there is a foreign object in it.

-One of my favorite king cakes is from Meche’s Donut King in Lafayette, LA – cream cheese and chocolate filling.
+One of my favorite king cakes is from Meche’s Donut King in Lafayette, Louisiana – cream cheese and chocolate filling.
 It is basically a huge donut and it is amazing.
-It is covered with the purple, gold, and green icing.
+It is covered with purple, gold, and green icing.
+There are other fillings, but this is my favorite one.

-My other favorite is from Keller’s Bakery Downtown in Lafayette, LA– cream cheese filled.
-It is a flat oval shaped thin pastry covered with a glaze and sprinkles.
+My other favorite is from Keller’s Bakery Downtown in Lafayette, Louisiana – a cream cheese filling.
+It is a flat oval-shaped thin pastry covered with a glaze and sprinkles.
 It is super amazing.
+Of course, there are many other wonderful fillings to choose from.

 Celebrate Mardi Gras by attending a parade.
-Remember to get there early with a chair, snacks, and drinks.
+Remember to get there early on the parade route with a chair, snacks, and drinks.
 Mardi Gras beads, doubloons, and trinkets will be thrown from the floats during the parade, so bring a bag to put everything in.
 Join in the fun by wearing themed shirts and special beads.
 Round out the experience with a delicious king cake.
 Happy Mardi Gras!!